I'm a provider

 FDA APPROVED INDICATIONS

 POLICYPrior authorization is required.

-Kalydeco® is considered medically necessary for the treatment of cystic fibrosis in patients age 6 years and older who have a G551D mutation in the CFTR gene detected by an FDA-cleared CF mutation test.
+Kalydeco® is considered medically necessary for the treatment of cystic fibrosis in patients age 6 years and older who have one of the following mutations in the CFTR gene detected by an FDA-cleared CF mutation test: G551D, G1244E, G1349D, G178R, G551S, S1251N, S1255P, S549N, or S549R.
 A maximum of 60 tablets per month will be approved.

 After six months of therapy, documentation of improvement in FEV1, symptoms, and stabilization of disease is required for continued treatment.

 POLICY GUIDELINESInvestigative service is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized by certifying boards and/or approving or licensing agencies or published peer review criteria as standard, effective medical practice for the treatment of the condition being treated and as such therefore is not considered medically necessary.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.